 - 1. Recognition.
 After recruiting a solid team, what should your next steps be?
 As soon as you have a group of reliable workers, it's important to seek recognition from the school.
 This is important because: - a) Funding is key!
 Recognized organizations can apply for money which you can use for HBV promotional materials, giveaways (food/drink), event supplies, speaker honoraria, etc. Look into university sources that provide funding as well. - b) Legitimacy at events.
-Some school events will only allow registered organizations to participate. - c) Get the application in early and let the student government sit on it while you get other things rolling.
+Some school events will only allow registered

+- organizations to participate. - c) Get the application in early and let the student government sit on it while you get other things rolling.
 The sooner you can get recognized, the sooner you can stop paying out of pocket for things you need. - 2.
 Outreach Events.
 Start small.
 Plan one or two events per semester/quarter.
-Pick an event that has a large student traffic and give your pitch.
-Share Team HBV's cause, infographics, etc. and tell people to tell friends. - a) Giveaway.
+Pick an event that has a large student turnout and just table.
+Get your team to sit around in their Team HBV shirts and cold approach people.
+Give brochures out and tell people to tell friends. - a) Giveaway.
 Although it costs a little cash, you can draw a lot of people in by offering giveaways and turning it into a game.
+For example, you can buy popsicles and giving them to anyone who is willing to read a brochure and answer a quick question.
 (See our HBAW guide for more small-scale outreach event ideas) - b) Be Unusual.
 You can also draw people just by standing out!
-For example, try info graphics with the headline "Are you 1 in 12?" and provide statistics with your pitch about Team HBV.
-They will draw a lot of attention, generating interest!
+For example, use some large sheets of paper to make provocative signs like "Are you 1 in 12?" and tape them to one person's front and back.
+They will draw a lot of attention, generating instant interest! - c) Be Persistent.
+Even if you just talk to a handful of people.
+You want to make your presence known on campus.
+Be consistent about it.
+People need repetition to remember a brand/name. - d) Tie Education to Fundraising.
+Even when fundraising, don't lose sight of your educational goal.
+Many schools have opportunities for organizations to sell food to fundraise.
+Strategize about what to sell.
+Pick things that you can easily transport, make and keep hot/cold.
+Consider the example below from Phillip So: